tiesselune/git-jam/README.md

 There are two ways of synchronizing files with your backend:

+    1. Git-hooks
     1. Manual push and pull
-    2. Git-hooks

 #### Manual push and pull

-In order to have your files synchonised with your backend, you must invoke
+In order to have your files synchronised with your backend, you must invoke

     git jam push